Virtuouz/MechanicTemplate/src/services/brake-pad-and-disk-replacement.md

           headline: Service Overview
           description: >-
             Your brakes are your vehicle’s most critical safety feature.
 At
-            \[Mechanic Shop Name\], we specialize in brake pad and disk replacement services to ensure your vehicle stops when it should.
+            \[\[st.name\]\], we specialize in brake pad and disk replacement services to ensure your vehicle stops when it should.
 Our expert technicians use high-quality parts and precision tools to restore your braking performance and give you peace of mind on the road.
           buttons: []
           headingHierarchy: h2
         styles: